I hope in sharing my Hashimoto’s journey + story, it helps other women know that they are not alone!

-I was about 5 weeks postpartum with our first daughter, Remington, when I started rapidly gaining weight.
+I was about 5 weeks postpartum with our first daughter, Remington, when I started experiencing rapid weight gain.
 The initial postpartum weight loss had been easy for me.
 Then a few weeks in things quickly spiraled out of control.

 At my postpartum checkup, I asked my doctor to check my thyroid.
 I explained my symptoms, rapid weight gain (over 20 pounds in 2 weeks), severe migraines, anxiety and not able to sleep at all.
-She knew of my history with auto-immune disease, Type 1 diabetes, and that the likelihood of developing an additional auto-immune disease is pretty high.
+She knew of my history with auto-immune diseases, Type 1 diabetes, and that the likelihood of developing an additional auto-immune condition was pretty high.

 Then she said the words I will never forget: “You need to be more gracious to your postpartum body.”

 ….dismissed the way I was feeling, sent me home and refused to do any blood work.

 Honestly, I get more upset thinking about that horrible encounter now than I did at the time.
 I was sleep deprived (clearly newborn days), my husband was deployed and I had legitimate symptoms…and of course I was a new mom and postpartum when our emotions are a bit more fragile (not a bad thing)!
 It’s great to “love your body” but I had legitimate health issues which should have been addressed.

 Over the next month or so I continued to experience the rapid weight gain and my health declined.
 The migraines were so intense I could barely care for our sweet baby.
 I asked a second doctor to test me and I was again told no, dismissed and told to set up an appointment with my endocrinologist.